andrewlkho/pwgen-xkcd/README.md

-This is a password generator which generates passwords based on an algorithm inspired by [xkcd #936](https://www.xkcd.com/936/).
+This is a passphrase generator which generates passphrase based on an algorithm inspired by [xkcd #936](https://www.xkcd.com/936/).

 Requires python ≥ 3.6.